 NOTE: Your WordPress site needs to be publicly viewable before it publishes RSS feeds.
-Go to Settings > Privacy and choose either “Allow search engines to index this site” or “Ask search engines not to index this site”
+Go to Settings > Reading and choose either “Allow search engines to index this site” or “Discourage search engines from indexing this site”

 Once you have the feed created, do the following in Feedburner:

-Click “My Feeds” in the upper-left-hand corner and select your site’s feed from the list
+Click “My Feeds” in the upper-right-hand corner and select your site’s feed from the list